harshit18-09/ecommerce-project/README.md

 Feel free to open an issue if you spot any bugs or have suggestions for improvements.
 I'd love to hear what you think!

----

-## 📜 License

-This project is licensed under the MIT License – feel free to fork or modify it for personal or educational use.